d-cogswell/covid19-forecast-accuracy/README.md

 ## Installation

+Downloading data requires a Bash shell scripting envoronment.
+Windows users are encouraged to use the Windows Subsystem for Linux (WSL).
+The following prerequisites are required to run the Bash scripts: `wget`, `curl`, `unzip`, `git`

 Data can be downloaded by running the following commands from the root directory.
 Beware that the forecasting data requires >20GB of storage space, and the initial download takes significant time.
 Running the commands again will fetch and process any new data.

 Download/update forecast data: